-The new-school hair growth startup HairClone has recently added members to it’s scientific advisory board as well as it’s clinical partner group.
-They’re expanding personnel the same way they hope to expand dermal papilla cells in culture. (hey, I’ve got to find a way to keep things light around here) The first big edition was Prof. Paul Sharpe to the scientific advisory board.
+The new-school hair growth startup, HairClone, has recently added members to its scientific advisory board as well as its clinical partner group.
+They’re expanding personnel the same way they hope to expand dermal papilla cells in culture. (hey, I’ve got to find a way to keep things funny around here) The first big addition was Prof. Paul Sharpe to the scientific advisory board.
 Prof. Sharpe works extensively in the developmental biology of teeth.
 In other words, he studies the molecular and cellular processes that go on as a tooth is formed and grows.
-His research also includes looking at the role of mesenchymal stem cells for the purpose of tooth regeneration (useful venture as well).
-HairClone has noted on their website that the biological development processes of hair and teeth are similar and that Prof. Sharpe’s insight on the biology of tooth formation will be useful to them as they endeavor to construct hair follicle formation.
+His research also includes looking at the role of mesenchymal stem cells in tooth regeneration (useful venture as well).
+HairClone has noted on their website that the biological development processes of hair and teeth are similar and that Prof. Sharpe’s insight on the biology of tooth formation will be useful to them as they endeavor to create hair follicle formation.
 More scientific board members are to follow as well.

 Aclaris Aims for AA Cure

 Aclaris Therapeutics Inc. announced just before the start of this month that they have submitted an IND application (Investigational New Drug) to the US FDA for ATI-50001 which is Aclaris’ oral JAK Inhibitor for the treatment of alopecia areata.
 We knew this was coming and is a sign of good progress.
-Aclaris also has in it’s pipeline ATI-50002, their topical JAK Inhibitor for alopecia areata, and ATI-50003, their topical treatment for common pattern hair loss.
-Be on the lookout for news on IND’s for those in the future.
-Right now Aclaris is still presumably working on it’s topical formulas for both.
+Aclaris also has in its pipeline ATI-50002, a topical JAK Inhibitor for alopecia areata, and ATI-50003, a topical treatment for common pattern hair loss.
+Be on the lookout for news of those INDs in the future.
+Right now Aclaris is still presumably working on its topical formulations for both.
 It’s worth noting that optimizing a formulation of topical JAK inhibitors will be key to its success of treating common pattern hair loss.
-Angela Christiano did mention in an interview that hair follicles would need high local concentrations of JAK inhibitors in order for the JAK drugs to be effective at [potentially reversing pattern hair loss.
+Angela Christiano did mention in an interview that hair follicles would need high local concentrations of JAK inhibitors in order for the JAK drugs to be effective at reversing pattern hair loss.